thomasdonlon/Empirical_Model_MSP_Spindown_Accels/README.md

 PMTOT_ERR:	Uncertainty in total proper motion (mas/yr)

 DIST:	Distance to the pulsar (kpc).
 NOTE: This is a curated distance list, and is not necessarily equal to 1/PX!
+(Use this instead of 1/PX for analysis)

 DIST_ERR:	Uncertainty in distance (kpc)